joncoop/mathy/README.md

 # mathy

-A class for when approximate answers are good enough!
+For when approximate answers are good enough!

 ## What it does
 Math, just with a little bit of random error in every calculation.